jie17/electronic-gmail/README.md

 # Electronic Gmail

-> A Gmail client built with Electron for OS X and Windows
+> A Gmail client built with Electron for macOS and Windows

 ## Features

-### OS X Only
+### macOS Only

 - Shows number of unread emails in Dock.
 - Offers option to set as default application for handling mailto protocol.